Online Resource for CPP Disability Participants in 2023

 Other conditions for the Children's Benefit

 Based on the parent's disability, the children receive benefits.
-Children may receive benefits if a parent's CPP disability claim is approved.
+Children may receive benefits when a parent is granted CPP disability.
 However, the child must be enrolled in school, between the ages of 18 and 25, and under the age of 18.

-What Will CPP Disability Payments Cost in 2023?
+How Much Will CPP Disability Payments Be in 2023?

 Your payment is determined by Service Canada using "the CPP disability benefit formula."
-As a result, your payment is 8 flat.
+As a result, your payment is $558 flat.
 74 Additionally, you get money according to how much you contributed.
 Service Canada makes an estimate of your total benefit.
-Your My Service Canada Account (MSCA) will show you this.
+In your My Service Canada Account (MSCA), you can see this.

 The CPP disability payment retroactively

 If the CPP disability benefits are retroactive, you might be curious.
-Will Service Canada pay you for the previous months, in other words?
+Will Service Canada reimburse you for the previous months, to put it another way?
 Yes is the response.
 But there are boundaries.
-For instance, your back pay can go no further than 12 months back from the date of your application.
+For instance, the maximum amount of back pay you can receive is 12 months prior to the date of your application.
 It also includes the months between the time of application and the time of approval.

-"Top 7 Questions About CPP Disability Retroactive Payments" for more information.
+Read more: "Top 7 Questions About CPP Disability Retroactive Payments."

 Dates for CPP payments in 2022